andreasvarga/PeriodicMatrices.jl/README.md

  -1.4291292368715818e-13
 ````

-However, full accuracy can be achieved with multiple shooting by determining the monodromy matrix as a product of, say 500 matrices, and computing the eigenvalues using the periodic Schur decomposition:
+However, full accuracy can be achieved with the multiple shooting approach by determining the monodromy matrix as a product of, say 500, matrices and computing the
+characteristic multipliers (i.e., the eigenvalues of the monodromy matrix) using the _periodic Schur decomposition_:

 ````JULIA
 julia> ce = psceig(A,500; reltol = 1.e-10)